Hak Ja Han

-Hak Ja Han (Korean: 한학자, Hanja: 韓鶴子) (born January 6, 1943, lunar calendar which is February 10, 1943, Gregorian) is a Korean religious leader.
-Her late husband Sun Myung Moon was the founder of the Unification movement, also known as the Unification Church (UC).
+Hak Ja Han Moon (Korean: 한학자; Hanja: 韓鶴子; born February 10, 1943 January 6, 1943, lunar calendar) is a Korean religious leader.
+Her late husband Sun Myung Moon was the founder of the Unification Church.
 Han and Moon were married in April 1960 and have 10 living children and over 30 grandchildren.
 In 1992, she established the Women's Federation for World Peace, and traveled the world speaking on its behalf.
-She is the leader of the Family Federation for World Peace and Unification, in which she is called "True Mother" and "Mother of Peace".
+Since her husband's death, she has assumed leadership of the Unification Church, whose followers call her "True Mother" and "Mother of Peace".
+In 2025, she was arrested on bribery charges.